-Customer retention and growth has been a key strategic pillar of the General Insurance growth strategy.
+Customer retention and growth has been a pillar of the General Insurance growth strategy.
 With its renewed focus on customer service in the past 18 months, TOWER has seen very encouraging improvements in key indicators of customer satisfaction.
-TOWER seeks to deliver an "easy, caring, and individual" relationship with its customers.
-This approach sees interactions as an opportunity to engage and build a relationship; improve customer retention and extend TOWER's service offering in order to better address customer needs.

-A key element of this approach is the introduction of a new service model that reflects the full customer experience and offers both service and sales functions from a single interaction.
-Merging sales and service provides the opportunity to significantly improve revenue, service levels and operating efficiency.
+An important element of its approach is the introduction of a new service model that reflects the full customer experience and offers both service and sales functions from a single interaction.
+Merging sales and service provides the opportunity to significantly improve service levels, revenue and operating efficiency.